dabernado/iris/meta.md

 ## Questions
-### How to implement dynamic function dispatch?
-- special `READ/WRITE` channel for type checking + executing functions
-  - system may choose to disable and remove ability to execute live code
-  - requires a type checker to be implemented in VM/hardware

 ### How to fix EXPF/COLF?
 - needs some kind of type token to compare actual values when unifying
+  - GC must walk through the actual values of the type and compare them
 - introduce `type` primitive into type system?
   - could also be useful for defining functions
   - does it necessarily need to be a primitive type though?
 - or put type info into fraction type?
   - arg in bytecode must still be polymorphic, even if it is a fraction

+### What is the relationship between interaction combinators and IRIS?
+- interaction combinators as IRIS implementation technique?
+  - operators can't be cut; reduction must be reversible somehow

-### How to implement packed inductives?
+### How to optimize?
+- parallelization
+  - Iris could achieve HVM levels of speedup
+- nat embedding
+  - embedded directly into product cells
+- localized sum tag
+  - tag is always directly in front of wrapped value, instead of its pointer
+- packed inductives
   - each inductive contains a field indicating the size of each datum
     - size 1 (nat, unit)
     - size 2 (product, sum(nat))
     - size 3 (sum(product))
     - size n (inductive); equivalent to 1 (each cell is a pointer to inductive)
+- lazy evaluation?
+- packed products?
+  - not feasible without a tag byte
+- type encoding
+  - encode enough information in ops to determine size of current data type
-- could datum size be encoded in `FOLD/UNFOLD` ops?
+  - could datum size be encoded in `FOLD/UNFOLD`, instead of as inductive field?

-### Should we implement access paths at IRIS layer?
+### Should access paths be implemented at IRIS layer?
 - IRIS access path = inductive of (fst/snd + sum + index) tokens at each step
 - useful for replacing pointer to current data type
 - access path = type token?